Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S1 Develop ERC20 CryptoCurrency/Lesson2.md

 ## ERCs and EIPs
 - The Web3 and blockchain ecosystem is fundamentally democratic and open source.
 As such major blockchains will often implement methods by which the community can submit suggestions for changes in methodologies and standards.
 These are typically known is `Improvement Proposals`, and in the Ethereum ecosystem they are `Ethereum Improvement proposals` (`EIPs`).
+- If `EIPs` get enough traction to warrant genuine consideration they will often generate a `Request for Comments`, in Ethereum these are known as `Ethereum Request for Comments` (`ERCs`).
 -